-The Internal Revenue Service and the California Franchise Tax Board have issued guidance allowing an extension of time to pay income taxes and file returns.
+The IRS and the California Franchise Tax Board have issued guidance allowing an extension of time to pay income taxes and file returns.

 CALIFORNIA: The California Franchise Tax Board has announced that the filing and payment deadlines of March 15th for entities and April 15th for individuals have been extended until June 15, 2020.
 That extension includes tax returns for 2019 and estimated tax payments for 2020.
 The FTB will not impose interest on tax payments otherwise due on April 15th that are made on June 15th as to taxes for 2019 and 2020.
 The FTB continues to require and collect installment payments for prior years.